lihaowen0109/TSFI-Fusion/README.md

 ## Acknowledgements

-The codes are based on [CDDFuse](https://github.com/Zhaozixiang1228/MMIF-CDDFuse), [CAS-ViT](https://github.com/Tianfang-Zhang/CAS-ViT) and [FFL](https://github.com/EndlessSora/focal-frequency-loss).
+The codes are based on [CDDFuse](https://github.com/Zhaozixiang1228/MMIF-CDDFuse), [CAS-ViT](https://github.com/Tianfang-Zhang/CAS-ViT) and [Focal Frequency Loss](https://github.com/EndlessSora/focal-frequency-loss).
 Please also follow their licenses.
 Thanks for their awesome work.